vishesh711/Digital-Asset-Management-DAM-for-Media-Companies/README.md

 - Time-consuming to manage
 - Challenging to share with the right people

-This Digital Asset Management (DAM) system solves these challenges by providing a central hub where all digital assets can be organized, searched, and distributed efficiently.
+This Digital Asset Management (DAM) system aims to solve these challenges by providing a central hub where all digital assets can be organized, searched, and distributed efficiently.

 ## How It Solves These Problems